Stephanie Rice: Personal life

-On June 17, 1988, Rice was born in Brisbane to Raelene Clark and Warren Rice.
+On 17 June 1988, Rice was born in Brisbane to Raelene Clark and Warren Rice.

 Rice attended Clayfield College in her high school years in Brisbane, Queensland.

-In September 2010, Rice came under fire when she made a homophobic comment on Twitter, relating to a Rugby Union match in which the Australian Wallabies defeated the South African Springboks.
+In September 2010, Rice came under fire when she made a homophobic comment on Twitter, relating to a rugby union match in which the Australian Wallabies defeated the South African Springboks.
 Rice's Twitter message said "Suck on that faggots!".
 Rice later removed the remark and apologised for it.
 As a result of the incident Rice lost her sponsorship with Jaguar Cars, and was forced to return her Jaguar XF.

-Rice has been vegan since 2012.
+Rice was previously in a relationship with rugby union player, Quade Cooper.

 In 2013, Rice won season 3 of The Celebrity Apprentice Australia.

+On January 10, 2025, Rice married pastor Mark Lassey in Perth.
+Lassey spends his time preaching in Perth and in Dubai.